 - 1. Student must be on target to graduate from high school by June of the application year - 2.
 Reside in the San Francisco Bay Area - 3.
 Have a minimum GPA of 2.0 - 4.
 Must demonstrate financial need based on FAFSA application - 5.
-Submit a 150-300 word personal essay titled, "Why I Want to Work in Healthcare"
+Submit a 500 words personal essay titled, "Why I Want to Work in Healthcare"